 For every subject in which a final examination is given during the prescribed period, no written examinations or quizzes shall be given during the six working days preceding the examination period.
 For every subject in which no final examination is given during the prescribed period, not more than one written exercise of not more than one hour (one class period in the case of laboratory or drawing subjects) shall be given during the six working days immediately preceding the examination period.
+(The Reading Period is a part of the six working days.)

-10. Registered undergraduate students of all classes, with a cumulative rating of 3.50 and above, may take examinations for Advanced Standing during the condition examination periods in the Fall and in the Spring, provided they have never been registered for the subjects or have never attended classes in the particular subjects.
+- 10. Registered undergraduate students of all classes, with a cumulative rating of 3.50 and above, may take examinations for Advanced Standing during the condition examination periods in the Fall and in the Spring, provided they have never been registered for the subjects or have never attended classes in the particular subjects.
 Notice of intention must be filed with the Registrar and must be submitted at least two weeks before the day of the first scheduled examination of the examination period.
-The privilege of an examination in a subject which involves laboratory instruction or drawing must be approved by the Faculty member in charge of the subject, otherwise endorsement by members of the Faculty is not necessary.

-11. Condition examinations shall be held during the Fall examination period for second-term subjects and for summersession subjects, and on Saturday afternoons during March and April for first-term subjects.
+The privilege of an examination in a subject which involves laboratory instruction or drawing must be approved by the Faculty member in charge of the subject, otherwise endorsement by members of the Faculty is not necessary. - 11.
+Condition examinations shall be held during the Fall examination period for second-term subjects and for summersession subjects, and on Saturday afternoons during March and April for first-term subjects.
 A student repeating a subject shall not be entitled to take the condition examination nor may he register for the subject after taking the condition examination in that term.
-A grade of E in drawing and laboratory work shall be made up in accordance with the regulation for making up deficiencies.
+A grade of E in drawing or in laboratory work shall be made up in accordance with the regulation for making up grades of Incomplete.
 (See Regulation 12.)